stepleton/flag/README.md

   other lists.)

 * Like Python, occam uses indentation to organise nested blocks of code.
-  Variables and abbreviations (like constants and aliases) scoped to a block are declared immediately above the block.
+  Variables and abbreviations (that is, things like constants and aliases) scoped to a block are declared immediately above the block.

 * In occam, reserved words like `IF` and `FOR` and `INT` etc. are written in all uppercase letters.
 The language is case-sensitive.